TelekomCloud/TelekomCloud.github.io/_posts/2014-05-07-vagrant-openstack.md

 ## 1.2 Storage

 For a simple nova volume setup, iSCSI is chosen by default.
-The VBOXManage command [3] is very useful in this case to create a vdi storage and attach to the control node.
-Of course not forget to format the virtual storage, and create a volume group cinder-volumes for cinder.
+The VBoxManage command [3] is very useful in this case for our vagrant to create a virtual storage and attach to control node.
+For those who interests in coding, the VBoxManage command is as follows

+        # create virtual storage
+        VBoxManage createhd --filename <vdi> --size <cinder_storage_size>
+        # and attach it to a vm
+        VBoxManage storageattach <vm_id> --storagectl "SATA Controller" --port 1 --device 0 --type hdd --medium <vdi>

+The system also formats the new virtual storage, and creates a volume group `cinder-volumes` for cinder.
+It's also worth to mention that, in order to keep the data separated for 2 deployed environment, two separated virtual storages have to be created for each environment.

 # 2. Deployment environments